Staff

 Archaeologist | Field Director

-Siobhan Boyd works in Special Projects focusing on Late Woodland archaeology sites.
+Siobhan Boyd is part of our Field Director Team.
 Siobhan earned an Honours BA in Anthropology from York University and her MSc in Archaeology from Institute of Archaeology, UCL, London, UK.
 She holds a professional license from the province of Ontario and has carried out field work in Ontario, Belize, Ecuador, and Ireland.

 Michael J. Brand